DrexelLenser/Lenser/README.md

 ## Examples

-There are four examples for using `Lenser` provided in the `Lenser/examples/` directory.
+There are a few examples for using `Lenser` provided in the `Lenser/examples/` directory.
 There is also a `Lenser/Catalogues/` directory containing five images each from the EFIGI and COSMOS catalogues (for information about these catalogues, see [arXiv:2006.03506](https://arxiv.org/abs/2006.03506)), along with prep files (contains information about redshift, u-r, etc.), segmentation maps, PSF maps, and noisemaps (noisemaps are provided for COSMOS only, not EFIGI).

 * `lenser_run_sim_gal.py`: Simulates a galaxy image and then runs it through `Lenser`
   * One can use `Lenser` in order to simulate a postage stamp of a galaxy.
 In this case, the galaxy